Skip to main content

 catalogInfoUrl: '${{ steps.publish.output.catalogInfoUrl }}'

-The publish action is a custom action that takes care of creating the repository for a data product on Azure target repository.
-The inputs that must be passed, as shown above, are the target host, the description, the repository URL and root directory ( extracted from the RepoUrlPicker), and the Data Product name.
-Please note that the extract above is valid for a Data Product template, while when used for a Component template the dataproduct line should be changed to refer to the Data Product chosen in the steps above (e.g. with an EntityPicker with name dataproduct):
+The publish action is a custom action that takes care of creating the repository for a System on Azure target repository.
+The inputs that must be passed, as shown above, are the target host, the description, the repository URL and root directory ( extracted from the RepoUrlPicker), and the System name.
+Please note that the extract above is valid for a Data Product template, while when used for a Component template the parentRef line should be changed to refer to the System chosen in the steps above (e.g. with an EntityPicker or an EntitySearchPicker with name parentRef):

 - id: publish